AleNegrini/fd2s/README.md

 ## Solution Architecture

+This is the cloud architecture I have thought to be one of the best one, given both the problem requirements and the problem constraints.

 ![Architecture](./resources/architecture.png "Solution Architecture")

-This is the cloud architecture I have thought to be one of the best one, given both the problem requests and the problem constraints.

 **Note1: the services used are 100% usable in an AWS free tier account.**